What is a credit union?

 There are more than 500 credit unions in Britain, so almost everyone has access to one.

-Until 8 January 2012, credit unions were hampered by restrictions that meant all of their members had to have a common bond – such as living in the same geographical area or working for the same employer.
+Until 8 January 2012, credit unions were hampered by restrictions that meant all of their members had to have one common bond – such as living in the same geographical area or working for the same employer.

 For instance, a credit union providing services to anyone living or working in Pontefract will now be able to serve all the employees of a company, too - even if they don't live or work in Pontefract.